-To make a booking you can either call us on 02 6297 7187, apply online via our online booking portal, via e-mail to office@suttonroad.com.au or in person by coming directly to our site at 441 Sutton Road, Majura.
+To make a booking you can call us on 02 6297 7187, apply via our online booking portal, via e-mail to office@suttonroad.com.au or in person by coming directly to our site at 441 Sutton Road, Majura, ACT.

 We have a 7-day cancellation/change of date policy.
 If you require to change, reschedule or cancel your course we must be notified a minimum full 7 days prior to the commencement of your course.
 Failure to do this will result in all fees paid being lost.
 Fees will also be lost if you fail to turn up for your course.
 If you are unwell and cannot provide 7 days notice, we can reschedule your course without any cost on receipt of your medical certificate.

-Yes you can, but we do not recommend this.
-The applicant need to complete and sign all enrolment documentation.
-The student also needs to complete the Language, Literacy and Numeracy form independently.
-All bookings are only confirmed at time of payment.
+Yes, but we do not recommend this as the student is required to complete, and sign all enrolment paperwork, and complete the Language, Literacy and Numeracy form independently.

 ACT – All applicants, regardless of age, who are applying for a Medium Rigid (MR), Heavy Rigid (HR), Heavy Combination (HC) or Multi Combination (MC) driver licence in the ACT must obtain a commercial health assessment at the time of each licence upgrade.